anaclumos/kakaotalk.nix/README.md

 If you're interested in how it actually works in NixOS, see: https://github.com/anaclumos/nixos

-## Best Practices (Wayland, Scaling, Notifications)
+## Best Practices (GNOME Wayland, Bottles, Notifications)

-- Wayland backend: The launcher prefers Wine-Wayland when `WAYLAND_DISPLAY` is present.
-This gives better window management and fewer rendering glitches on GNOME Wayland.
-To force a backend:
+- Wayland vs X11 backend:
+  - The launcher now prefers the Wine Wayland driver when `WAYLAND_DISPLAY` exists and falls back to X11/XWayland otherwise.
+Force it explicitly with:
     - Wayland: `KAKAOTALK_FORCE_BACKEND=wayland kakaotalk`
-  - X11/XWayland (fallback): `KAKAOTALK_FORCE_BACKEND=x11 kakaotalk`
+    - X11: `KAKAOTALK_FORCE_BACKEND=x11 kakaotalk`

-- DPI/Scaling: The launcher does not force any DPI scaling in Wine and sets host toolkit scaling env vars to 1.
-This avoids fuzzy upscaling and aims for pixel‑perfect rendering.
-On Wayland with fractional monitor scaling, the compositor may still scale windows.
-For the sharpest result:
-  - Prefer integer display scales (e.g., 100% or 200%).
-  - Or force X11 fallback: `KAKAOTALK_FORCE_BACKEND=x11 kakaotalk`.
-  - Adjust KakaoTalk’s in‑app UI scale if you need larger UI without compositor scaling.
+  - Why Wayland: prevents focus‑stealing and generally plays nicer with GNOME window management.
+If your Wine build lacks the Wayland driver, the wrapper will harmlessly fall back to X11.

+- Focus behavior on GNOME:
+  - Prefer Wayland backend (above).
+On X11, the wrapper sets Wine’s `UseTakeFocus=N` to reduce focus stealing, but some apps may still raise themselves.
+  - System‑wide option to be stricter: `gsettings set org.gnome.mutter focus-new-windows 'strict'` (keeps new/urgent windows from stealing focus).

+- GNOME notifications:
+  - KakaoTalk on Wine does not emit native GNOME notifications; it shows in‑app toasts.
+There is no reliable Wine bridge to GNOME’s `org.freedesktop.Notifications` yet.
-- GNOME notifications: KakaoTalk is a Windows app and shows its own in-app toasts; it does not emit native GNOME notifications.
-To avoid “window pops to front” behavior, keep notifications enabled in KakaoTalk but disable any “bring to front on alert” option inside the app if available.
-System-native notifications are not available via Wine.
+  - To avoid the app popping to front on message alerts, keep KakaoTalk’s notifications on but disable any “bring to front on alert”/“focus on new message” options in the app settings.

-- System tray and close button: KakaoTalk typically minimizes to the system tray when pressing the close button.
-On GNOME Wayland you need the AppIndicator/KStatusNotifier extension to see the tray icon and restore/exit cleanly.
-Install “AppIndicator and KStatusNotifierItem Support”.
-Without it, use `wineserver -k` to fully quit.
+  - Tray restoration requires the GNOME extension “AppIndicator and KStatusNotifierItem Support”.
+Without it, use `wineserver -k` to quit fully.

-- Rendering artifacts: The package enables Wine esync/fsync and installs `gdiplus` and core fonts automatically.
-Prefer the Wayland backend; if you still see glitches, try the X11 fallback (`KAKAOTALK_FORCE_BACKEND=x11`).

-- Performance toggles: `WINEESYNC=1` and `WINEFSYNC=1` are enabled by default.
-They improve responsiveness but require kernel/futex support; if you encounter instability, set them to `0` when launching.
+- Bottles (optional integration):
+  - If you prefer managing the prefix with Bottles (Flatpak or system), create a new Bottle (type: Application), enable esync/fsync, DXVK, and Wayland support if offered by your Bottles runner.
+  - Install KakaoTalk into that Bottle (use the same Windows installer URL).
+Then run via `bottles-cli run -b "KakaoTalk" -- "KakaoTalk"`.
+  - Bottles doesn’t magically provide native GNOME notifications for Windows apps, but it often ships newer Wine(-GE/staging) with the Wayland driver which improves focus behavior.

+- DPI/Scaling:
+  - The launcher avoids forcing DPI inside Wine; aim for integer display scales (100%/200%) on Wayland for crisp text, and use KakaoTalk’s in‑app scaling if needed.
+  - If fractional scaling artifacts occur, try the X11 fallback: `KAKAOTALK_FORCE_BACKEND=x11 kakaotalk`.

+- Rendering & performance:
+  - Esync/fsync are enabled by default via env.
+Set `WINEESYNC=0 WINEFSYNC=0` to troubleshoot if you hit instability.
-- 32-bit OpenGL on NixOS: Ensure 32‑bit DRI is enabled so Wine can run 32‑bit GUI apps:
+  - Ensure 32‑bit graphics are enabled on NixOS so Wine can run 32‑bit GUI apps:
-  - `hardware.opengl.enable = true;`
+    - `hardware.graphics.enable = true;`
-  - `hardware.opengl.driSupport32Bit = true;`
+    - `hardware.graphics.enable32Bit = true;`

+- Input method:
-- Input method: The launcher exports `GTK_IM_MODULE/QT_IM_MODULE/XMODIFIERS=fcitx`.
-On NixOS, enable and configure fcitx5 for proper IME handling.
+  - The launcher exports `GTK_IM_MODULE/QT_IM_MODULE/XMODIFIERS=fcitx`.
+Enable and configure fcitx5 on NixOS for proper IME.

 ## Uninstalling